GautamJagthap/Energy-Consumption-Final-Project-Submission/README.md

-# Energy-Consumption-week-3-Final-Project-Submission
+# Energy-Consumption-and-Trend-Analysis
-For the submission of Energy Consumption and Trend Analysis Week 3 task.
+For the Project submission "Energy Consumption and Trend Analysis".
 It is a final submission of Project towards the internship at Edunet Foundation.